 As we have done in the last couple of years, we will celebrate when a student reaches 100, 200 and 300 nights of reading.
-Classroom teachers will have charts up in their classroom to show when children reach the important milestones and Mrs Howden will give a special reading award to every child that meets the 100, 200 and 300 night reading target.
-We are committed to providing the best education for your children but we can't do this alone.
-We look forward to you helping your children to read.
+Classroom teachers will have charts up in their classroom to show when children reach the important milestones and Mrs Howden will give a special reading award to every child that meets the 100, 200 and 300 night reading to every child that meets the 100, 200 and 300 night reading to your children but we can't do this alone.
+We look forward to your support with helping your children to read.